victordibia/ai-tutorials/Lab 2 - Build your code-first agent with Azure AI Foundry/Python/08_Bing-Search.md

 To create a Bing Search connection in the Azure AI Foundry portal, follow these steps:

-1. Verify that your project **Agent-Service-Workshop** is selected.
+1. Verify that your project is selected.
 1. From the sidebar menu, click the **Management Center** button.
 The button is pinned at the **bottom** of the sidebar.
 1. From the side-bar menu, select **Connected resources**.
 1. Click **+ New connection**.